ninjawerk/pcm-player/README.md

 *sampleRate* - sample rate of the PCM data

+*pan* - -1 to 1 level of the stereo pan.
+0 is balanced.

 *flushingTime* - flushing interval of PCM data to be played in milisecond.
 Default 1000ms

 Decoder fire an event *decode* whenever it completes decoding.
 Usually it decodes several opus packet at a time for better performance although it need to be provided single opus packet into *decode* method.